johnnystarr/RHCE/README.md

 - Synchronize time using other NTP peers

 ###Database services
-- Install and configure MariaDB
+- `yum install -y mariadb-client mariadb-server` Install and configure MariaDB
 - Backup and restore a database
 - Create a simple database schema
 - Perform simple SQL queries against a database